brendanSapience/AAE-MetaBot--ScriptRunner/README.md

 ### Available Functions (Metabot) SP0

+* Run Script with Interpreter and Arguments
-* Run Command with External Interpreters
+* Run OS Command

 ### Documentation

 see MS Word document in "Documentation" folder for specifics.
+Check out the demo video under "Documentation\Examples" all taskbots and scripts used in the video are in the same folder

 ## Contributing